 Ferrous gluconate Side Effects

-Applies to ferrous gluconate: capsules, tablets
+Applies to ferrous gluconate: oral tablet.

 For Healthcare Professionals

 Applies to ferrous gluconate: compounding powder, oral capsule, oral liquid, oral tablet, oral tablet extended release.

 Frequency not reported: Gastrointestinal discomfort, anorexia, diarrhea, nausea, heartburn, vomiting, constipation, fecal impaction, darkening of stools, gastrointestinal necrosis, gastrointestinal perforation, gastrointestinal stricture, epigastric pain, hematemesis[Ref]

 Frequency not reported: Circulatory collapse[Ref]